 The described method with System Preferences requires quite a bit of work.
 There is an alternative method that involves the mentioned Mac maintenance app, CleanMyMac X.

-Here you can revoke app permissions for each particular app and do it in bulk.
-For example, I'll select Skype and uncheck Contacts so it can't access my address book.
+- Select Application Permissions.
+Here, you can revoke app permissions for each particular app and do it in bulk.

 Worried if your privacy has already been compromised?
 Check your Mac for virus activity with the same app.

 - If CleanMyMac X finds any threat, click Remove to delete it.

 - Now, your Mac is clean!
 Remember to run a malware scan once a week to prevent anything nasty from infecting your data.